overturetool/shm-fmi/readme.md

 Navigate to:

-* into-cps
-   * org
-       * fmi
+* into-cps/org/fmi
-           * jnifmuapi
+   * fmi-shm-server
         * X.X.X-SNAPSHOT
-                    * `jnifmuapi-X.X.X.*.jar`   <-- Download this file.
+            * `fmi-shm-server-X.X.X.*.jar`   <-- Download this file.
 It is the latest development version which contains the libraries which is missing in the release
         * Y.Y.Y
-                    * `jnifmuapi-Y.Y.Y.*.jar`   <-- Download this file.
+            * `fmi-shm-server-Y.Y.Y.*.jar`   <-- Download this file.
 It is the released jar

 `X.X.X` is last development version and `Y.Y.Y` is the release of `X.X.X`.

-copy the `jnifmuapi-X.X.X.*.jar/lib` into `jnifmuapi-Y.Y.Y.*.jar` and redeploy the release jar to Artifactory.
+copy the `fmi-shm-server-X.X.X.*.jar/lib` into `fmi-shm-server-Y.Y.Y.*.jar` and redeploy the release jar to Artifactory.